The 8K camera and 5G connectivity are great for pixel-perfect photos and mobile gaming.

 It can easily slip out of your hands if it doesn't have a case.

-5G-capable.
-Big, bright 6.4-inch screen with nimble 90 Hz refresh rate for smooth motion and scrolling.
-Camera system includes powerful night mode and built-in editing tools and impressed in our testing.
-Google-made Tensor chip provides fast power for browsing and apps.
+Is 5G-capable.
+Big, bright 6.4-inch screen with a nimble 90 Hz refresh rate for smooth motion and scrolling.
+Camera system includes powerful night mode and built-in editing tools.
+Google-made Tensor chip provides fast power.

 Its size felt a little unwieldy to our tester, who was also concerned about cracking.

 Innovative folding glass design.
 Features a vibrant, bright, and colorful display.
-Sharp 12MP camera is optimized for low light.
+The sharp 12MP camera is optimized for low light.
 Compact.
 Speedy.
 Offers fingerprint ID.
 Available in multiple colors.

 Its battery life could be better.
 Not compatible with the S Pen.